John Bolton: Punditry and conservative activism

 Bolton was executive director of the Committee on Resolutions in the Republican National Committee from 1983 to 1984.

-Between 1997 and 2000, Bolton worked as an assistant to James Baker when he was the UN Secretary-General envoy to the Western Sahara.
+Between 1997 and 2000, he worked as an assistant to James Baker when he was the UN Secretary-General envoy to the Western Sahara.
 Since 2006, he has been a paid Fox News contributor and a senior fellow at the American Enterprise Institute.
 For 2017, he reported an income of $569,000 from Fox News.
 Bolton was a contributor to The Weekly Standard, an American conservative opinion magazine, from 1997 to 2000, and again from 2014 to 2016.

 From 2013 until March 2018, Bolton was chairman of the far-right anti-Muslim Gatestone Institute, which is prominent for disseminating false anti-immigrant and anti-Muslim information.
 In 2018, the White House reported that Bolton's total income for 2017 had been $2.2 million which included $569,000 from Fox News and $747,000 in speaking fees from, among others, the Victor Pinchuk Foundation (a Ukrainian NGO), Deutsche Bank, and HSBC.

 2012 presidential election

 Bolton considered running for president in the 2012 U.S. presidential election.
 He received attention in conservative circles, including the cover of the December 31, 2010, issue of National Review magazine.
 He told Politico: "As I survey the situation, I think the Republican field is wide open.
 I don't think the party's anywhere close to a decision.
 And stranger things have happened.
 For example, inexperienced senators from Illinois have gotten presidential nominations."
 In September 2011, Bolton said he would not run for president in 2012.

 During the Republican primary, Republican presidential-hopeful Newt Gingrich said he would ask Bolton to serve as his Secretary of State.
-In January 2012, Bolton endorsed Mitt Romney for the 2012 Republican Nomination.
+In January 2012, Bolton endorsed Mitt Romney for the 2012 Republican nomination.